-- 3.11.
-Fences are to be maintained to ensure the exclusion of stock from the Remediation Areas. - 3.12.
-If the Remediator wishes to continue grazing rights within the land outside the Remediation Areas, the boundaries of the defined Remediation Areas must be fenced to a standard that excludes stock. - 3.13.
-The Remediator must erect signage so that any person entering the Remediation Area is aware; and does not use the land in a manner that would contradict this Order.
+- 3.12.
+Fences are to be maintained to ensure the exclusion of stock from the Remediation Areas. - 3.13.
+If the Remediator wishes to continue grazing rights within the land outside the Remediation Areas, the boundaries of the defined Remediation Areas must be fenced to a standard that excludes stock. - 3.14.
+The Remediator must erect signage so that any person entering the Remediation Area is aware; and does not use the land in a manner that would contradict this Order. - 3.15.
+A fifteen (15) metre buffer zone is to be established around the eastern, western and northern boundaries of the property to allow for permanent boundary fence line replacement and maintenance.